randall-coding/music-festival-gpt/blog/write-up.md

 ### Mission 5: Ensuring Reliable Outputs

-  Now it seemed like everything was going well, but after 3 runs or so of the script chatGPT starts giving me back only a single output rather than alls bands found in matches.txt.
+  Now it seemed like everything was going well, but after 3 runs or so of the script ChatGPT starts giving me back only a single output rather than alls bands found in matches.txt.
 If matches.txt has 10 bands, I'm only getting back the first band.
 This was strange to me as someone new to prompt engineering.

    After trying a few different fixes, I add the magic words "do not abridge the list" to the prompt regarding the final output.
 After adding that line to the prompt, I was able to see 12 successful runs in a row showing several correct band suggestions.
 Well that's good enough for me.
 Hopefully it holds up for 100 or more runs.